UPDATE: Researching Japanese Law

 In Japan there are three types of ADR: Judicial (Court-Annexed), governmental (administrative), and private.
 In lieu of court proceedings, Judicial ADR is regarded as a preferred approach to conciliate civil disputes and conflicting domestic relations.
-The first conciliation system (chōtei) was established by the Landlord-Tenant Conciliation law of 1922 (No. 41, 1922 Shakuchi Shakuya Chōtei Hō) to mediate the dispute from the outset of the proceeding.
-Also, there are a subsequent series of laws treating specific cases of conciliation, such as Farm Tenancy Conciliation Law of 1924 (No. 18, 1924 Kosaku Chōtei Hō), Commercial Affairs Conciliation Law of 1926 (No. 42, 1926 Shōji Chōtei Hō), Labor Disputes Conciliation Law of 1926 (No. 57, 1926 Rōdō Sōgi Chōtei Hō), Monetary Claims Temporary Conciliation law of 1932 (No. 26, 1932 Kinsen Saimu Rinji Chōtei Hō).
-In 1951, the Civil Conciliation Law [Minji Chōtei Hō] was solidified in line with the socioeconomic and democratization movements in Japan to institute the general judicial conciliation system with special provisions for various kinds of disputes.
+The first conciliation system (chōtei) was established by the Landlord-Tenant Conciliation law of 1922 (No. 41, 1922 Shakuchi Shakuya Chōtei Hō) to mediate the dispute from the outset of the proceedings.
+Also, there are subsequent series of laws treating specific cases of conciliation, such as Farm Tenancy Conciliation Law of 1924 (No. 18, 1924 Kosaku Chōtei Hō), Commercial Affairs Conciliation Law of 1926 (No. 42, 1926 Shōji Chōtei Hō), Labor Disputes Conciliation Law of 1926 (No. 57, 1926 Rōdō Sōgi Chōtei Hō), and the Monetary Claims Temporary Conciliation law of 1932 (No. 26, 1932 Kinsen Saimu Rinji Chōtei Hō).
+In 1951, the Civil Conciliation Law (Minji Chōtei Hō) was solidified in line with the socioeconomic and democratization movements in Japan to institute the general judicial conciliation system with special provisions for various kinds of disputes.

 Governmental disputes arising in the areas of their respective administrative authorities are handled by their own ADR systems.
 For instance, the National Consumer Affairs Center itself serves as an ADR institution to settle consumer complaints or to prevent consumers from any damage by raising consumer awareness.
 The labor or union related disputes and the issues on the pharmaceutical industry are overseen by the Ministry of Health and Labor.
 These administrative ADR programs often offer consultation, mediation, and adjudication/arbitration services.

 As part of the 1999 Justice System Reforms, the Law on Promotion of Use of Alternative Dispute Resolution was enacted in 2004 (No. 151 of 2004) to stipulate the authorized organizations and to promote the use of arbitration by such organizations.
-The new Arbitration Act establishes the fundamental ADR policies and a certification scheme for conciliation and mediation services delivered by private ADR and complies with the United Nations Commission on International Trade Law (UNCITRAL) Model Law.
+The new Arbitration Act establishes the fundamental ADR policies and a certification scheme for conciliation and mediation services delivered by Nihon ADR Kyōkai and complies with the United Nations Commission on International Trade Law (UNCITRAL) Model Law.

 - Aya Yamada.
 “ADR in Japan: Does the New Law Liberalize ADR From Historical Shackles or Legalize It?”
 (2009) 2 Contemporary Asia Arbitration Journal.
 13